Skip to main content

 • Special circumstances which require (1) the coordinator of multiple uses of public property; (2) assuring the preservation of public property and public spaces; (3) prevention of dangerous, unlawful or impermissible uses; and/or (4) protection of the safety of persons and property around the event as determined by the City Manager or designee.

-Special Event Permit Application (for events of 75 or more people)
+Special Event Permit Application

-Additional permits for Special Events of any size (if applicable)
+Additional permits (if applicable)

 Alcohol Permit

-Sound Permit: Use of amplified sound requires a separate sound permit as per AMC 5.08.120, AMC 7.08.050, and AMC 7.08.052.
+Use of amplified sound requires a separate sound permit as per AMC 5.08.120, AMC 7.08.050, and AMC 7.08.052.

 Sound & Road Closure Permit